 Research to learn.
 When you want to make the world a better place, it’s important to learn about the world itself and the problems it faces.
 So, what better way is there to learn than through research?
 Whether it’s a quick Google search, a trip to a library, or an interview with locals, research is often a critical step in deciding which problem to solve next and how.

 Empower others and spread the word.
 To expand your reach, you need to build awareness about your cause.
 This has a multiplier effect, because the people you influence can in term persuade others to act as well.
-For example, 15-year-old Tavi Gevinson had a hard time finding strong female, teenage role models — so she built a space where they could find and empower each other.
+For example, when Tavi Gevinson was fifteen years old, she had a hard time finding strong female, teenage role models — so she built a space where they could find and empower each other.
 You can learn more about what she did by watching her TED Talk.

 There are plenty of ways to take action and make a change.
 What will you do?